w3c/wai-bcase/bibliography.md

 Type: Peer-reviewed article in the online Law Journal of the Glasgow Graduate School of Law  <br />
 Summary: Academic exploration, based on global trends of whether and to what extent the disability rights legislation in the UK might apply to web accessibility.
 It also considers the effect of the recently passed Special Educational Needs and Disability Act 2001 on the previously excluded area of education.

-* [UN Convention on the Rights of Persons with Disabillities](https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html) United Nations Department of Economic and Social Affairs (2006) <br />
+* [_UN Convention on the Rights of Persons with Disabillities_](https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html) United Nations Department of Economic and Social Affairs (2006) <br />
 Type: Online portal page  <br />
 Summary: Brief description of the convention and its passage with links to the full text in many languages.

-* [Signatories to the UN Convention on the Rights of Persons with Disabilities](https://treaties.un.org/pages/ViewDetails.aspx?src=IND&mtdsg_no=IV-15&chapter=4&clang=_en) United Nations Treaty Collection.
+* [_Signatories to the UN Convention on the Rights of Persons with Disabilities_](https://treaties.un.org/pages/ViewDetails.aspx?src=IND&mtdsg_no=IV-15&chapter=4&clang=_en) United Nations Treaty Collection.
 2018<br />
-Type: Web site archive
+Type: Web site archive<br />
-Summary: A list of signers to the UN Convention along with the date that they signed on to implement it.
+Summary: A list of those countries that have signed on to the UN Convention along with the date that they agreed to abide by and to implement its requirements.

 * [_Absence of U.S. Regulation Leads to Web Accessibility Lawsuits._](https://www.practicalecommerce.com/Absence-of-U-S-Regulation-Leads-to-Web-Accessibility-Lawsuits).
 Roggio, A.; Practical Ecommerce (2015).<br />
 Type: Opinion piece/editorial  <br />